 The Humane Society of Monroe County is not part of, nor do we receive any support from the Michigan Humane Society, American Humane Association or the Humane Society of the United States.

-Our adoption fees are $120 for dogs, cats under one year are $65, and cats one year and up are $50.
-The dogs and cats are current on their vaccinations, have been treated for worms, fleas, ear mites and other parasites and have been spayed or neutered.
+Our adoption fees for dogs are $160 for five years and younger, or $80 for six years and older.
+Adoption fees for cats are five years and younger are $80, and cats six years and older are $60.
+All animals are current on their vaccinations, have been treated for worms, fleas, ear mites and other parasites (if necessary) and have been spayed or neutered.
 Dogs have been heartworm tested and are on heartworm medication.
 Cats are tested for leukemia/FIV.